nguyea4/xAI-ASR/README.md

 # xAI-ASR
-Explainable AI in Automatic Speech Recognition Attacks
+Explainable AI in Automatic Speech Recognition Attacks Goal of this project is to successfully generate signal processing attacks on automatic speech recognition systems(ASR).
+What the project does new is applying explainable AI counterfactuals, originally used in the image domain, into the audio domain.
+The counterfactuals creates multiple perturbed signals that varied slightly based on either altering specific segments.
+Segments, when removed, changed the output are considered pertinent positives: segments necessary for the classification.
+Future work can search for pertinent negatives, the segments that when have additive information will result in a changed output, so the absence of that part of the spectrogram is necessary.
+After finding those two, pertinnet neutrals can be found that should be able to have additive nosie(that distrub the human perception) without affecting classification.

 To install deepspeech:
 - Getting prebuilt Mozzilla Deepspech model from https://deepspeech.readthedocs.io/en/r0.9/USING.html